 According to Genworth Financials' 2021 Cost of Care Survey, the average cost of Assisted Living in Tampa is $3,250 per month, which is around 13% lower than the Florida average of $3,737.
-And if compared to the national monthly average of $4,000, Tampa residential care home cost is 19% lower.
+And as compared to the national monthly average of $4,000, Tampa Assisted Living cost is 19% lower.

 Assisted Living rates in Tampa and the surrounding suburbs depend on multiple factors, including location, level of care, apartment size, and amenities offered in each community.

-The nearest city to Tampa in terms of distance is Wesley Chapel, where the cost is $3,250, similar to the Tampa average monthly assisted living cost.
+The nearest city to Tampa in terms of distance is Wesley Chapel, where Assisted Living costs around $3,250 per month, The cost is similar to the monthly median Assisted Living in Tampa.
 Seniors in Brandon pay an average of $3,250 per month, which is similar to per month what their peers pay in Tampa.

 Apart from assisted living, seniors have multiple care options in Tampa.
 The senior living you need depends on your required care level and medical conditions.
 For instance, if you require 24/7 medical supervision, a nursing home in Tampa could be the better choice than Tampa assisted living care.

 Assisted living communities in Tampa are designed for seniors who need assistance with ADLs and IADLs.
 And independent living is for active older adults who can live independently.
-Thus, assisted living costs are higher than independent living in Tampa and lower than more intense medical care options through Tampa nursing home and memory care facilities.
+Thus, assisted living costs are higher than independent living in Tampa and lower than more intense medical care options through Tampa nursing home and memory care facilities in Tampa.

 Senior living options with different levels of care available in Tampa are: